Archive for August, 2011

 What Dustin doesn’t know is that 3 of my 4 speakers got foodÂ poisingÂ last year.
 Of all the great places to take them to eat here in Austin… I took them to the place where the view is the best… and the food is gross.

-Dustin… I have a feeling that in the future, I’ll have you speak at Illuminate.… Read the rest
+Dustin… I have a feeling that in the future, I’ll have you speak at Illuminate.
+I’d love to see your outline for the breakout on aliens!… Read the rest

 Posted on 22.
 Aug, 2011 by Kenny.